carrete/datopro-mic/README.md

         # Fly.io requires app names to be unique across all accounts
         # worldwide.
 This slug will be appended to the app names created on
         # Fly.io, and to the container names when run locally.
-This slug does
-        # not need to be rememberable.
         $ export SLUG="<a short, unique string, e.g. `openssl rand -hex 4`>"

         $ export DATOMIC_ACCESS_KEY_ID="<an unique, hard to guess string, like an uuid>"